dac514/sux0r/trunk/sux0r2/includes/symbionts/README.txt

 list of Free Software licenses is located at:

 http://www.gnu.org/philosophy/license-list.html
+,
 Sux0r is far removed from the world of compiled languages that many of these licenses are meant for.
 Since everything sux0r deals with are human readable scripts, we hope everyone can agree that we are being respectful and allowing for exceptions where necessary.
-If you disgree, please contact us so we can resolve the issue.
+If you disgree please contact us so we can resolve the issue.

 ------------------------------------------------------------------------------